 “Executive Directors’ remuneration should be designed to promote the long-term success of the company.
 Performance-related elements should be transparent, stretching and rigorously applied.”

-The Committee has responsibility for making recommendations to the Board on the remuneration packages of the executive Directors, and monitor the level and structure of remuneration for senior management, this includes:
+The Committee has responsibility for making recommendations to the Board on the remuneration packages of the executive Directors, the remuneration of the Chairman of the Board and monitor the level and structure of remuneration for senior management, this includes:

 - making recommendations to the Board on the Company’s policy on Directors’ and senior staff remuneration, and to oversee long-term incentive plans (including share option schemes);